I Did Not Kill Her with My ThoughtsJan 08, 2020

-I live in a courtyard where 8 or 10 other apartments face into by at least a window.
-We have lovely flowers because two of my neighbors love to garden.
-We even have tomatoes and other vegetables growing in season because one of the gardeners is also a natural foods consultant.
+I lived in a courtyard where 8 or 10 other apartments face into by at least a window.
+We had lovely flowers because two of my neighbors loved to garden.
+We even had tomatoes and other vegetables growing in season because one of the gardeners was also a natural foods consultant.

 And, this is Santa Monica - 2 miles from the beach with pretty much perfect weather.

-Most of the time our courtyard is quiet.
-There is the occasional party and we do have some really "crying kids neighbors" who also periodically fight - badly and meanly and even sometimes physically.
-Basically it's the world.
+Most of the time our courtyard was quiet.
+There was the occasional party and we did have some really "crying kids neighbors" who also periodically fought - badly and meanly and even sometimes physically.
+Basically it was the world.